Netanyahu urges US envoy to be skeptical of Iran in revived nuclear talks

 Just before new nuclear talks with Iran, Israel's Prime Minister Netanyahu warns against naivety.
 While Trump is putting pressure on them, concerns about a new conflict are growing.

-Benjamin Netanyahu, Steve Witkoff meet in Israel on revived US-Iran talks
+Benjamin Netanyahu, US envoy Steve Witkoff meet in Israel as US looks to revive talks with Iran

 The visit comes ahead of reported talks between the United States and Iran in Istanbul scheduled for later this week, aimed at avoiding conflict and de-escalating tensions between the two sides.